dariye/blog/_posts/2016-review.md

 ## Conclusion && 2017 Goals

-For many 2016 was a very gloomy year but I've grateful that inspite that seeming gloom, I've made a few steps in the right direction.
+For many 2016 was a very gloomy year but I've grateful that in spite of that seeming gloom, I've made a few steps in the right direction.
 Yes Brexit was cause for alarm.
 Yes the Trump presidency isn't something anyone imagined, I'd dare say even for hardcore Trumpers.
-Where the this road leads, no one knows, not even Trump, but I believe that this was inevitable at some point in the next 10 years.
+Where this road leads, no one knows, not even Trump, but I believe that this was inevitable at some point in the next 10 years.
 And we will find better ways to understand and accept our differences.
-Then we can find a middle ground that accommodates every one.
+Then we can find a middle ground that accommodates everyone.

 In my share of civic duty, I attended a few #BlackLivesMatter marches around NYC.
 I'm looking to contribute to more meaningful causes like this in 2017 until there isn't any need for such movements anymore.

-> We shall not rest *Until justice rolls down like waters and righteousness like a mighty stream*.
+> We shall not rest *until justice rolls down like waters and righteousness like a mighty stream*.

 Without getting anymore political, here are my top goals for 2017 in no particular order.
 I prefer building good habits over hitting some arbitrary number of something.